Baby Essentials for the First 3 Months You Can’t Forget About

 3) A Baby Registry List

-To save money, it’s important to keep track of your baby products on a list so you don’t double-purchase and only get what you need.
+To save yourself money when getting ready for your newborn, it’s a good idea to keep track of your baby products on a list so you don’t double-purchase and only get what you need.

-It’s even better if you have a goal cost in mind for each baby product so you’re spending less overall.
+It’s even better to have a goal cost in mind for each baby product so you’re spending less overall.

-This is my baby checklist spreadsheet available on Etsy.
-It has space for 100+ baby products, a summary and charts so you can quickly see the big picture as well as the details.
+This is my baby checklist spreadsheet.
+It has space for 100+ baby products, a summary, and charts so you can quickly see the big picture, as well as the details.
 You can click here to get a 15% off coupon.

 There’s also a section on mom must-haves for the first 3 months at the bottom.